coderolls/coderolls-blog/_posts/java-uuid/2020-12-23-create-uuid-in-java.md

 Creating a Randomly Generated UUID (version 4) is really easy in Java.

-UUID Class is present in  `java.util` package.
+UUID Class is present in  the `java.util` package.
 And it has the static method `randomUUID()` which returns the randomly generated UUID.

 The example is given below.